Get a Pre-Season Physical

 Encourage Adequate Resting Time

 Though your child may seem to have unlimited energy and want to constantly be on the go, it’s important to make sure they understand the need to rest their muscles after a game.
 Overuse injuries are some of the most common types of sports injuries, and taking the time needed to regain strength can help prevent such injuries.
+If your child can’t get enough of playing soccer, you can purchase Man Utd Tickets at the Football Ticket Pad so he or she can gain a deeper understanding of the game and see how professional players manage their bodies.

 “Athletes of all ages need to rest between practices, games and events.
 A lack of sleep and muscle fatigue predispose an athlete to injury…In fact, the most common injuries seen in young athletes are overuse injuries — too many sports and not enough rest.
 Along these same lines, parents should also plan an offseason for their athlete, giving him or her adequate time to recuperate before the next season,” says Johns Hopkins Medicine.

 It may seem surprising, but it’s true: More than 3.5 million children ages 14 and younger get hurt annually playing sports or participating in recreational activities.
 And while sports injuries aren’t always easy to avoid, it’s important for all parents to be diligent about educating both themselves and their children about the dangers associated with certain sports and how to minimize injury risks.
-Here’s a quick guide that will explore some of the most common types of sports injuries and how to limit your child’s risk.
-If they unfortunately do get injured, then consider going to a sports medicine doctor for medical assistance.

 According to a 2017 Kaufman Hall survey, one-quarter of U.S. hospitals and health systems say they hope to decrease costs over the next five years, and avoiding sports injuries means avoiding hefty medical bills and gaining the peace of mind that comes with raising a healthy and athletic child.
 Staying up-to-date on these prevention tips can help you communicate consistently with your child and encourage them to take the proper precautions on and off the field.
 Don’t hesitate to reach out to a professional for any specific or ongoing concerns with your child’s health.